dutchdronesquad/timer-dotfiles/README.md

 nmcli connection down "Wired connection 1" && nmcli connection up "Wired connection 1"
 ```

-#### Make new Wi-Fi connection
+### Make new Wi-Fi connection

-You can also create new connections via the Network Manager CLI:
+You can also create new connections via Network Manager, this can be done via the TUI or CLI.

+#### Command line interface (CLI)

+The device should be in range of the Wi-Fi network you want to connect to.

 ```bash
 sudo nmcli dev wifi connect "wifi name" password "password"